RainerMtb/cuvista/README.md

 ## Limitations
 Stabilization works best with *natural video footage* like a camera mounted on a vehicle.
 It does not really work with sudden scene changes like a movie cut.
 Sudden changes in brightness can also throw off computations.
 In such cases even more shaking can be introduced.

-# Using CUVISTA
+# Using CUVISTA on Windows
+You can get the application ready to use in three ways

+- From the Microsoft App Store via [CUVISTA](https://apps.microsoft.com/detail/9njq1qxk96w7)
+- From GitHub on the [Releases](https://github.com/RainerMtb/cuvista/releases) page you can download an msi file to install the latest version
-For Windows you can get the latest version from the [Releases](https://github.com/RainerMtb/cuvista/releases) page.
-Just download either the msi file to install, or the zip file to unzip and run either ```cuvista.exe``` on the command line or ```cuvistaGui.exe``` for a graphical user interface.
+- Also on the [Releases](https://github.com/RainerMtb/cuvista/releases) page you will find a zip file.
+This version does not need any installation.
+Download, unzip and run either ```cuvista.exe``` on the command line or ```cuvistaGui.exe``` for a graphical user interface.
+This version might require you to install additional components such as the Microsoft Visual C/C++ Runtime Libraries which you find at https://aka.ms/vs/17/release/vc_redist.x64.exe

 Have a look at available options on the command line via ```cuvista -h``` or ```cuvista -help```, in the GUI version a subset of most important options is available.

-In a fresh Windows environment the the Microsoft Visual C/C++ Runtime Libraries might be missing, so when using the zip archive you might be prompted with a message like ```MSVCP140.dll not found```, then download and install the latest redistributable https://aka.ms/vs/17/release/vc_redist.x64.exe.
-The MSI installer already comes with the necessary system files.

 # Building CUVISTA